gaoyuanliang/jessica_text_to_knowledge_graph_demo/README.md

 ```

 ### Cocktail2DBPedia_KG
-convert a group of documents to the knowledge graph.
+convert a group of documents to a DBpedia knowledge graph.
 The input is a list of document paths
 ```python
 {
 	"document_path":[